Marktawa/medusa-railway/README.md

 GitHub: [@Marktawa](https://github.com/Marktawa)
 Twitter: [@McMunyaka](https://twitter.com/McMunyaka)

+## Hire Me

+If you found this guide helpful and would like assistance in setting up your own Medusa-powered ecommerce store, I would be happy to help!
+As an experienced Medusa and Next.js developer, I can provide the following services:

+- Initial setup and configuration of your Medusa backend and Next.js storefront
+- Deployment of your Medusa store on AWS, Railway, Digital Ocean and any other platform
+- Integration with Neon Postgres, Stripe, Meilisearch, SendGrid, and other plugins
+- Customization and branding of your store's design and functionality
+- Ongoing maintenance, updates, and feature enhancements
+- Performance optimization and scaling guidance

+To discuss your project and get a quote, please feel free to contact me on [markmunyakapro@gmail.com](mailto:markmunyakapro@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/mark-tawanda-munyaka-a878137b) or [Discord](https://discord.com/users/558354133170782254).
+I look forward to hearing from you!

 ## Sponsor

 Support my passion for sharing development knowledge by making a donation to my [**Buy Me a Coffee**](https://www.buymeacoffee.com/markmunyaka) account.
 Your contribution helps me create valuable content and resources.
 Thank you for your support!